-The transition to a low-carbon energy system is likely to have a positive impact on employment within the energy sector, as renewable energy tends to be more labour-intensive than fossil fuelbased energy, although the actual employment impact will differ by energy technology.
+The transition to a low-carbon energy system is likely to have a positive impact on employment within the energy sector, as renewable energy tends to be more labour-intensive than fossil fuel based energy, although the actual employment impact will differ by energy technology.
+Solar photovoltaic is predicted to experience the largest employment gains, with strong growth also expected in the energy efficiency, geothermal and solar thermal technology sectors.

 Governments should pay attention to the distributional impacts of the energy transition, both within countries in terms of the effect on the poor, who tend to spend a larger share of their income on energy, and between countries, as patterns of trade related to fossil fuels change.